 - dresing & pehl GmbH, Deutschhausstraße 22A, 35037 Marburg, Germany, (hereinafter also referred to as: “we”) has been selling software under the brand name “audiotranscription” since 2005 as well as (as an optional supplement to this) so-called “foot switches” for the manual transcription of interviews.
 The transcription software is mainly used in the university context and is a central component of qualitative method training there.

 In the following, we therefore describe our contractual and technical measures to make automatic speech recognition compliant with data protection.

 In the following, a distinction is first made between:

-“contract data”, i.e. data of the using person (hereinafter “you”) (i.e. name, address, etc.) and “order data”, i.e. audio files and the corresponding text files that the using persons upload to order our services as well as the respective transcribed data.
+- “Order data”, i.e. audio files and the corresponding text files that the user uploads to order our services as well as the respective transcribed data.
 These files may contain personal voice data of the user as well as voice data of third parties (the recorded persons).

 III.
 Information of the customers according to Art.
-13 GDPR
+13 DSGVO

-You will be informed in detail about the data processing before or when creating a customer account in accordance with Art.
-13 GDPR.
+Before or when creating a customer account, you will be informed in detail about the data processing in accordance with Art.
+13 DSGVO.

 IV.
 Overview of the workflow

 You will upload interviews or other language files to a server of dr. dresing & pehl GmbH via a software client (f4transcript or a web client).
 There, the language files are automatically converted into a text.
 The generated text is displayed in the software client and can be processed locally.
 All data uploaded to the server is deleted after transcription and transfer to the software client.
 The individual steps of this process are explained in more detail below: